danabr21285/fire-program-clustering/README.md

 # 🔍 FIRE Program Hierarchical Clustering Analysis

-This project applies **hierarchical clustering** in R to analyze student profiles in the FIRE (Focused Instructional Review & Enhancement) program.
+This project applies **hierarchical clustering** in R to analyze student profiles in the FIRE (Prematriculation) program.
 The goal is to identify patterns and subgroupings based on key indicators such as first-generation status, GPA, MCAT, and eventual COMLEX outcomes.

 ---